Anzac Coo-ee - 9 Days

 This morning offers a lie in and a leisurely breakfast before returning to the Gallipoli region to explore the well preserved Kilitbahir Fort.
 Kilitbahir - meaning lock of the sea, duly lives up to its name.
 The fortified stronghold was built in 1453 by Mehmet II the Conqueror, as part of his successful siege on Constantinople.
 Many of the naval battles of the Dardanelles during the Gallipoli campaign were carried out from this strategically placed landmark.

-Mid afternoon we relax at our exclusive ANZAC Eve Turkish BBQ before the Australians can head to Lone Pine for the Australian Wreath Laying Ceremony.
-Once we've entered the Anzac Cove area you are free to make further visits to the nearby memorials and trenches before taking your place amongst the many at the Dawn Service site for the atmosphere charged ANZAC Eve vigil.
+Mid afternoon we relax at our exclusive ANZAC Eve Turkish BBQ before we enter the cove.
+Once we're in Anzac Cove you are free to visit the memorials and trenches that dot the area before taking our places amongst the many at the Dawn Service site for the atmosphere charged ANZAC Eve vigil.

 Overnight: Dawn Service site (ANZAC Cove) | Breakfast, Lunch